-This roundup of the top holiday displays across America compiled with Taking the Kids is your guide you to the best and brightest public events.
-We hope you’ll share your finds and photos with us, using the tag #starrylights when you post to social media.
+This roundup of the top holiday displays across America was compiled with TakingtheKids.com and is your guide to the best and brightest public events was compiled with Taking the Kids.
+We hope you will share your finds and photos by using the tag #starrylights when you post to social media.
 Here’s to getting the kids out to at least one of these memorable events this season!

 ALBUQUERQUE, NEW MEXICO

 Lights on the Bay is going to celebrate its 25th anniversary.
 This drive-through holiday light show is at Sandy Point State Park and is comprised of more than 60 stationary and animated displays including a glowing lighthouse and blue crabs on Chesapeake Bay.
 Tickets are $20 per car; don’t forget to buy the 3D glasses so the displays really pop!
 Nov.
 19, 2023-Jan.
 1, 2024.